Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 Breakfast burrito

-Choose to sit in the cozy upstairs that also functions as an art gallery, or on the sidewalk on a nice weather morning and watch the Raleigh street scene go by.
-Or, grab a bagel or biscuit to go with a cup of their excellent brewed coffee.
+You can choose to sit in the cozy upstairs that also functions as an art gallery, or on the sidewalk on a nice weather morning and watch the Raleigh street scene go by.

 A Place At The Table